What Is Your Nursing Home Neglect Or Abuse Question?

 Knowing what to do if you suspect nursing home abuse or neglect can be confusing.
 Even knowing where you can find accurate information can be overwhelming.
 That's why we complied this list of some of the most frequently asked questions about abuse or neglect at nursing homes.

-Attorney George S. Johnson understands the complexities surrounding abuse and neglect in nursing homes.
-With years of experience handling cases in the Atlanta area and throughout Georgia, he knows how the legal system works, what evidence matters and how to build a winning case.
+Our attorneys understand the complexities surrounding abuse and neglect in nursing homes.
+With years of experience handling cases in the Atlanta area and throughout Georgia, we know how the legal system works, what evidence matters and how to build a winning case.

 Nursing home neglect and abuse cases can be complicated.
 Choosing the right lawyer to represent you should be simple.
 Contact our law firm and schedule your free case evaluation right now.
 Best of all, you only pay if you win.
 It's that simple.